MSZ98/serial-readline/README.md

 SerialLineReader(Serial, bufsize)</br>
 SerialLineReader(Serial, bufsize, isr)</br>

+HardwareSerial is passed by reference.
 Default bufsize is 100.
 ISR is void function with one argument of type char*.
 It's called when line is ready to be read.

 ### Including library
 1. Download zip